asobti/kube-monkey/docs/getting-started.md

 !!! warning "Turn debug back off"

-    Debug mode attacks every 60 seconds and ignores `start_hour` and `end_hour`.
+    Debug mode attacks in a loop and ignores `start_hour` and `end_hour`.
 It is a tool for the first ten minutes, not a setting to leave on.

 ## 5. Move to a real schedule